Why IBM Pays Its Employees To Take Time Off To Tackle The World’s Problems

 To fix it, you’d need to somehow lower and stabilize medicine prices and train doctors on various treatment protocols.
 (Plus, adapt everything in a way that could work in areas with minimal medical facilities.)

 In August 2016, an unlikely company offered free help.
-IBM teamed up with the American Cancer Society (ACS) and the Clinton Global Access Initiative (CGAI), to launch the first of an emerging set of IBM Health Corp grants to tackle just these kind of thorny, multi-variable medical problems.
+IBM teamed up with the American Cancer Society (ACS) and the Clinton Health Access Initiative (CHAI), to launch the first of an emerging set of IBM Health Corps grants to tackle just these kind of thorny, multi-variable medical problems.
 Rather than donate money to the cause, it was offering something different: employees who would take paid time-off to work pro bono, perhaps the world’s most valuable brain trust for number crunching and advanced computing.

 Other IBM Health Corps projects include efforts to map and reduce mosquito-related diseases like dengue fever and Zika in Panama and Taiwan, and work alongside Duke to plot and fix vexing community health issues in the southeastern U.S. But Health Corps is just the latest in a trio of similar programs at the company designed to loan coders, engineers, and even business development managers to social good projects that could change the world.